 John Atkin is a civic historian, author and heritage consultant.
 He offers an interesting and offbeat insight into the city’s architecture, history and neighbourhoods through a series of unique and popular walking tours.
 These combine his interests in urban planning and development, a love of architecture and a fascination for the curious.

-Join us to explore local history and heritage from home on a virtual walking tour.
-While we are transitioning back to offering in-person programming, we can still experience the streets of Vancouver’s neighbourhoods and discover some of the history and heritage places of diverse communities from the comfort of your home.
+Join local historian, author and seasoned walking tour guide, John Atkin as he explores local history and heritage on a pre-recorded virtual walking tour.
+Experience the streets of Vancouver’s neighbourhoods and discover some of city’s diverse heritage places from the comfort of your home.

 with John Atkin